 And speed sells!

 We created the following six chapter in-depth speed optimization guide to show you how important it is to have a fast loading, snappy website!
 Countless research papers and benchmarks prove that optimizing your sites’ speed is one of the most affordable and highest ROI providing investments!

-The term essentially refers to the speed with which Web pages or media content is downloaded from website hosting servers and displayed onto the requesting Web browser.
-Page load time is the duration between clicking the link and displaying the entire content from the Web page on the requesting browser.
+The term page speed essentially refers to the length of time at which web pages or media content is downloaded from website hosting servers and displayed onto the requesting web browser.
+Page load time is the duration between clicking the link and displaying the entire content from the web page on the requesting browser.

-Website performance subsequently impacts search engine rankings developed under proprietary and undisclosed algorithms, incorporating key factors including page speed, user experience, website responsiveness and a whole lot of other website performance metrics.
+Website performance subsequently impacts rankings in search engines developed under proprietary and undisclosed algorithms, incorporating key factors including page speed, user experience, website responsiveness and a whole lot of other website performance metrics.

 Anything slower than the blink of an eye – 400 milliseconds.
 Engineers at Google have discovered that the barely perceptible page load time 0.4 seconds is long enough to cause users to search less.